ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 This is really all that pluses which Kotlin provides.
 This is what we were trying to achieve during the migration and this is what basically we got.

+### Disadvantages?
+Everything looks so sweet by far.
+But is there a dark side?

+Actually yes and I should say about it.
+If you like ternary operator, you should forget about it.
+And there some things you should be ready for: you will be not able to assign int to long variable, nothing will be cast automatically.
+You would lose some Intellij features.
+And you would have some bugs.
+Together with less code and better readability you will also get some noise.
+But still we have more advantages.